zonemaster/zonemaster/docs/public/specifications/test-zones/Connectivity-TP/connectivity04.md

     * The ASN-lookup returns no TXT record for both IP but a CNAME record.

 ### IPV4-ONE-PREFIX-1
-All NS IP in the same prefix.
+All NS IPs in the same prefix.
 IPv4 only.

 * Zone: ipv4-one-prefix-1.connectivity04.xa
   * 2 NS.